vodovorot-guides/vodovorot-guides.github.io/ele/nathria.md

 - Use {{ site.data.spell.hex }} on Shades of Bargast as assigned.

 **Notes:**
 - From beta testing, Shades of Bargast gained additional Destabilize stacks for each unique crowd control effect on them.
-If intended, then use {{ site.data.spell.capacitor_totem}} on them as well.
+If intended, then use {{ site.data.spell.capacitor_totem }} on them as well.

 </div>
 </div>